Creative Placemaking: Rural Arts Facilities Fund

 • Degree of stability of applicant organization (10 points)

-For applications from organizations in distressed and at-risk counties, the panel will award 5 additional points.
+• For applications from organizations in distressed and at-risk counties, applications will receive 5 additional points.
 A list of Tennessee’s distressed and at-risk counties is available under the Targeted Arts Development Initiative.

 Required Documents